mtumilowicz/java-reactive-programming-rxjava2-Observable-Single-Completable-theory/README.md

     * it may then follow those emission notifications by either an `OnCompleted` or an `OnError` notification, but not both
     * after `OnCompleted` or `OnError` it may not thereafter issue any further notifications
+    * `OnError` notification must contain the cause of the error (that is to say, it is invalid to call `OnError` with a `null` value)
+    * Before an `Observable` terminates it must first issue either an `OnCompleted` or `OnError` notification to all of the observers that are subscribed to it
     * `Observables` must issue notifications to observers serially (not in parallel).
     * They may issue these notifications from different threads, but there must be a formal happens-before relationship between the notifications